Conservative states challenge federal rule on treatment of transgender students

 “This is federal government overreach, but it’s of a degree and dimension like no other,” Louisiana Attorney General Liz Murrill said in a news conference Monday.

+Top government officials from South Dakota said in a news release that the state “looks forward to joining efforts to enjoin this Rule.”

+Filing in multiple federal courts gives the states a better chance that one of them will put the rule on hold nationally.

-“The Final Rule drives a dagger through the heart of Title IX's mandate,” the states contend in their legal filing.
-“The central feature of the Final Rule is the Department's extraordinary move to transform Title IX's prohibition of discrimination based on ‘sex’ to include discrimination based on ‘gender identity,'" which the lawyers call “a wildly ambiguous term.”
+“The Final Rule drives a dagger through the heart of Title IX's mandate,” states contend in the Louisiana court filing.
+“The central feature of the Final Rule is the Department's extraordinary move to transform Title IX's prohibition of discrimination based on ‘sex’ to include discrimination based on ‘gender identity,’” which the lawyers call “a wildly ambiguous term.”

 The regulation, left unchallenged, could invalidate several state laws adopted in recent years — and it could preempt some under consideration by state lawmakers, including in Louisiana.
 The regulation applies to all schools that receive federal funding.